Aunali321/kepler-chat/PRODUCT_DESIGN.md

 *   **Session Expiry**: If a user's session expires mid-chat, the client will detect the 401 response, preserve the current input in local storage, and prompt the user to log in again before resubmitting.
 *   **Context Length Limits**: For very long conversations, we will implement a strategy to truncate the message history sent to the LLM, sending only the most recent N messages to avoid exceeding the model's context window.

-## 11. Future-Proofing & Scalability
+## 12. Future-Proofing & Scalability

-*   **New Models & Providers**: The provider-based architecture of the Vercel AI SDK makes adding new models trivial.
-We can add a new provider package (e.g., `@ai-sdk/mistral`) and update our provider registry without changing core logic.
+*   **New Models & Providers**: The user-configurable provider architecture makes adding new models trivial.
+Users can add custom models through the settings interface, and administrators can add new provider packages (e.g., `@ai-sdk/mistral`) to the provider registry without affecting existing user configurations.
 *   **Plugin Architecture**: The `custom_tools` table and tool execution logic form the basis of a powerful plugin system, allowing the platform to be extended with new capabilities over time.
 *   **RAG (Retrieval-Augmented Generation)**: The `files` table and `analyzeDocument` tool are the first steps toward a full RAG system.
 We can later add a Vector DB (e.g., pgvector extension in PostgreSQL) to store embeddings of documents and chat messages for semantic search.
 *   **Observability**: The AI SDK has experimental support for OpenTelemetry.
 We can integrate this with services like Datadog or Sentry to monitor LLM performance, latency, token usage, and errors across the entire pipeline.